Prakash13355/Automobile_Customer/README.md

 FamilySize : number of family members of the customer (including the customer) Category : anonymised category for the customer Segmentation : (target variable) customer segment of the customer
-# Inspiration
-The dataset is ideal for anyone looking to practice customer segmentation.